How should we influence the “values” or “ethics” or “morality” of a future AGI?

 The “Ethics” of AGI

-• ^ One value I hope we can all agree on is the idea that the end of life itself (i.e. snuffing out any chance of great post-human intelligence from ever occurring) would be the worse imaginable outcome.
+^ One value I hope we can all agree on is the idea that the end of life itself (i.e., snuffing out any chance of great post-human intelligence from ever occurring) would be the worst imaginable outcome.
 I suspect all but a few negative utilitarians agree with me on this.

 Goertzel goes so far as to state that while he wants to see an AGI that values all the same things he does (nature, his own children, etc), he also accepts that a vastly post-human intelligence will value things in ways he can’t predict, but would hopefully be more rich and nuanced (in the same way that our own human values are more rich and nuanced than the values of a field mouse).

 This is exactly the kind of honesty required to speak about these matters.
-It’s soothing to think that we can freeze the spires of form and remain homo sapien kings and queens of the universe, but if we’re being honest – we are but one attenuating pattern in the universe, and the best win we could hope for you be to help a higher pattern emerge.
+It’s soothing to think that we can freeze the spires of form and remain homo sapien kings and queens of the universe, but if we’re being honest, we are but one attenuating pattern in the universe, and the best we could hope for is to help a higher pattern emerge.

 It goes without saying that how such terms are defined and “optimized for” is everything, but that’ll have to be another blog post for another time.